blackowltr/Testnetler-ve-Rehberler/Selfchain/readme.md

 -y
 ```

+Replace the following placeholders:
+- `Your Node Name`: Choose a name for your node.
+- `your_wallet_address`: Replace with your wallet address.

+### 4. Stake More Tokens (Optional)

-To stake more for your node, use this command:
+If you wish to add more tokens to stake for your node, simply use this command:

 ```bash
 selfchaind tx staking delegate $(selfchaind keys show YOUR_WALLET_ADDRESS --bech val -a) 1000000uself --from YOUR_WALLET_ADDRESS --chain-id self-dev-1 --gas-adjustment 1.2 --fees 1000uself -y
 ```

+Replace 'YOUR_WALLET_ADDRESS' with your own wallet address, and change the amount as required.

+By following these simple steps, you'll be well on your way to generating your keys, creating a validator for your Selfchain node, and staking tokens to support the network.

-This guide provides step-by-step instructions for setting up a Selfchain node.
-Make sure to follow the instructions carefully.
+This guide has been designed to provide you with a clear and straightforward set of instructions for setting up your Selfchain node.
+Please take your time to go through each step carefully.

+-BlackOwl